AnkushNakaskar/BooksSummary/Head_First_Object_Oriented : BookSummary/HeadFirstReadMe.md

       - Always ask yourself if this use cases belong to your module or application

 #### Architecture: Bringing Order to Chaos
+  - Architecture is the organizational structure of a system, including its decomposition into parts, their connectivity, interaction mechanisms, and the guiding principles and decisions that you use in the design of a system.
+  - Even if we know to start by focusing on functionality, we still need to figure out which pieces are the most important.
+Those are the pieces we want to focus on first.
+  - **The three Qs of architecture**
+    - Is it part of the essence of the system?
+      - Is the feature really core to what a system actually is?
+Think about it this way: can you imagine the system without that feature?
+If not, then you’ve probably found a feature that is part of the essence of a system.
+    - What the heck does it mean?
+      - If you are not sure what this particular feature mean or works , get it first clear on priority
+    - How the “heck” do I do it?
+      - features that seem really hard to implement, or are totally new programming tasks for you.
+If you have no idea how you’re going to tackle a particular problem, you better spend some time up front looking at that feature,
+      - so it doesn’t create lots of problems down the road.
+    - All the Q's answer are basically the solving the RISK for project, hence you can work on parallel to solve those all Q's
+      - The reason that these features are architecturally significant is that they all introduce RISK to your project.
+It doesn’t matter which one you start with—as long as you are working towards reducing the RISKS in succeeding.
+    - Reducing risk :
+      - Since three Q's are here to help you with Reducing RISK,
+      - But you also need to find all the scenario's, like designing Board for GAME, think of scenario's using board for playing game.